---

 values from getting displayed during backfilling.

-activate the counter cache by removing the active: false
+activate the counter cache by removing the `active: false` option from the

 counter cache definition.